ics-software-engineering/meteor-example-form/index.md

 #### Publications and subscriptions

-For arcane reasons, form processing using Semantic UI requires you to remove the autopublish package and to explicitly publish and subscribe to collections.
+Form processing using Semantic UI requires you to remove the autopublish package and to explicitly publish and subscribe to collections.

 For simplicity's sake, this example application publishes all of the StudentData collection in [publications.js](https://github.com/ics-software-engineering/meteor-example-form/blob/master/app/imports/startup/server/publications.js).

 This application only needs to subscribe to the collection on the Edit Student Data page, since that's the only page that needs to reference pre-existing StudentData.
-Unfortunately, the subscription process is not at all straightforward: take a look at [edit-student-data-page.js#L61-L74](https://github.com/ics-software-engineering/meteor-example-form/blob/master/app/imports/ui/pages/edit-student-data-page.js#L61-L74) .
+The subscription occurs in [edit-student-data-page#L14](https://github.com/ics-software-engineering/meteor-example-form/blob/master/app/imports/ui/pages/edit-student-data-page.js#L14).

-Ugh.
-The basic issue is this:  Semantic UI needs to invoke JQuery to initialize its fancy Javascript selection drop down processing apparatus.
-And JQuery needs the DOM to be rendered to work correctly.
-Plus, we need to wait for the StudentData collection to be available.
-Since Meteor is reactive, we normally don't worry about DOM manipulation and so forth, but Semantic UI forces us to worry about it because they require us to call JQuery.
-This solution (arrived at after much failed experimentation) is to subscribe to the data with a callback that sets another callback to be invoked after Tracker completes its rendering of the DOM.
+#### Form controller templates

-The bright side of this?
-I believe this code snippet illustrates a general solution to the problem of "How do I integrate a third party library that depends upon JQuery into my Meteor app"?
-Maybe.
+The heart of this sample application is the [form-controls directory](https://github.com/ics-software-engineering/meteor-example-form/tree/master/app/imports/ui/components/form-controls), which provides templates for implementation of the standard HTML form controls (text, textarea, checkboxes, radio buttons, and single/muliple selection drop-downs).

-(If you think you know of a more simple way to handle this issue, please let me know or issue a pull request.)
+Consult the HTML files for documentation on how each control should be invoked and samples of the HTML code they produce.
+You can also see invocations of each of these templates in the [edit-student-data-page](https://github.com/ics-software-engineering/meteor-example-form/blob/master/app/imports/ui/pages/edit-student-data-page.html) and [create-student-data-page](https://github.com/ics-software-engineering/meteor-example-form/blob/master/app/imports/ui/pages/create-student-data-page.html).

 #### Create Student Data